Live Litecoin Price Chart

 Kraken

-Advanced trading features, strong security track record, and competitive fees.
+Advanced trading features with strong security track record and competitive fees.
 Supports LTC/USD, LTC/EUR, and LTC/BTC pairs.
-Popular with active traders.
+Margin trading available for qualified accounts.
+Popular with active traders who want order book depth and low latency execution.

 Binance

-World’s largest exchange by volume with multiple LTC trading pairs.
-Offers spot, margin, and futures trading.
-Lowest maker/taker fees in the industry.
+World’s largest exchange by volume with multiple LTC trading pairs including spot, margin, and futures.
+Lowest maker/taker fees in the industry for active traders.
+Regulatory status varies by jurisdiction: fully licensed in some markets, restricted in others.

 Bitstamp

-European exchange with one of the longest LTC trading histories.
-SOC 2 certified, fully regulated in the EU under MiCA.
-Trusted by institutional clients.
+One of the oldest exchanges in crypto, founded in 2011, with one of the longest LTC trading histories.
+SOC 2 certified and fully regulated in the EU under MiCA.
+Trusted by institutional clients for its compliance posture and transparent fee structure.

 Canary Litecoin ETF

-The first spot Litecoin ETF approved in the United States, listed on Nasdaq.
-Provides direct exposure to LTC through a regulated, custodied vehicle.
-Approved by the SEC following Litecoin’s commodity classification.
+The first spot Litecoin ETF approved in the United States.
+Listed on Nasdaq, providing direct LTC exposure through a regulated, physically backed vehicle.
+Approved by the SEC following Litecoin’s established commodity classification.
+The benchmark product for institutional LTC allocation.

 Grayscale Litecoin Trust (LTCN)

-Originally an OTC trust, now converting to a spot ETF structure following SEC approval.
-One of the longest-standing institutional LTC investment vehicles.
+Originally launched as an OTC trust, now converting to a spot ETF structure following SEC approval.
+One of the longest-standing institutional LTC investment vehicles with a legacy investor base dating to 2018.
+Higher expense ratio than the Canary ETF.

 21Shares Litecoin ETP (ALTC)

-European exchange-traded product available on SIX Swiss Exchange and Xetra.
+European exchange-traded product available on SIX Swiss Exchange and Deutsche Borse Xetra.
 Physically backed by LTC held in cold storage.
-Accessible via European brokers.
+Accessible via European brokers and wealth management platforms.
+Denominated in USD with EUR share classes available.

 CoinShares Physical Litecoin

-Swiss-listed ETP backed by physically stored Litecoin.
-CoinShares also filed for a US spot ETF.
-Low expense ratio and institutional-grade custody.
+Swiss-listed ETP backed by physically stored Litecoin with institutional-grade custody.
+CoinShares has also filed for a US spot ETF.
+Low expense ratio and transparent holdings reporting.
+Suitable for European institutional and retail investors.

 Self-Custody Wallets